pmjones/php-styler/README-CUSTOM.md

 values override on a per-argument basis without discarding the rest of the token's style.

+#### Blank line denial around split lines

+When the Splitter breaks a long line into multiple lines, it inserts blank lines above and below the split group.
+The `blankLineBefore` and `blankLineAfter` style arguments can suppress this insertion when set to `false`:

+- `blankLineAfter => false` on a token prevents a blank line after a line ending with that token at a split boundary.
+- `blankLineBefore => false` on a token prevents a blank line before a line starting with that token at a split boundary.

+These denial values are only checked by the Splitter's blank-line logic — they do not affect blank lines emitted by the Parser (which uses `true` to *add* blank lines).
+The defaults deny blank lines at block boundaries (after opening braces, before closing braces), after comments and docblocks, after attribute brackets, and before opening braces configured via brace position settings.

 ### Rules

 The `rules` array controls structural transformations.
 Each entry maps a rule